connext/monorepo/.github/ISSUE_TEMPLATE/support-ticket.md

 ---
 name: Support Ticket
-about: Create a report to help us improve
+about: Create a report to help us improve.
+DO NOT remove [ST] from the title as this triggers oncall alerts.
 title: "[ST] <What is wrong>"
 labels: Bug
 assignees: ''